postmannen/ctrl/README.md

 ### Nats messaging timeouts

-The various timeouts for the Nats messages can be controlled via the configuration file or flags.
+The various timeouts for the messages can be controlled via the configuration file or flags.

-If the network media is a high latency. satellite links it will make sense to adjust the client timeout to reflect the latency
+If the network media is a high latency like satellite links, it will make sense to adjust the client timeout to reflect the latency

 ```text
   -natsConnOptTimeout int